otaviokr/jsnake/README.md

 		Just check every iteration if the head of the snake hits (tries to go over) a wall.
 Since the rest of the body of the snake just goes where the head has been, there's no need to worry about it, just about the head.

-	- [ ] If the snake hits itself, you lose
+	- [x] If the snake hits itself, you lose

+		Again, you just need to check if the head hits any part of the body.

 	- [ ] When you lose, the snake returns to size 1, in the original position with a resetted score

 #### Iteration 09 - All become one